kinow/autosubmit/docs/source/tutorial.rst

 Dummy experiments run workflows with non-expensive empty tasks and therefore are ideal for teaching and testing purposes.

 Real experiments instead run workflows with complex tasks.
-To read information about how to develop parameterizable tasks for Autosubmit workflows, refer to [:ref:`Developing a project`] section.
+To read information about how to develop parameterizable tasks for Autosubmit workflows, refer to :ref:`Developing a project<develproject>`.

 Pre-requisites
 ==============